 - The Tweet author’s avatar must be positioned to the left of the author’s name and @username—except for Tweets in languages that read right to left, in which case the author’s avatar must be positioned to the right of the author’s name and @username.

-- On touch devices, whitespace around the Tweet text and Tweet author must link to the Tweet permalink.
+- On touch devices, the white space around the Tweet text and Tweet author must link to the Tweet’s permalink.

 - Tweet Entities within the Tweet text must be properly linked to their appropriate home on Twitter.
 For example: